Liu3422/Summer_RISCV/README.md

     - memory_reg_file has data_memory indexed by a word address, which involves addr>>2 to index.
         - What if I want to store a byte to, say, byte address 3?
         - Word address conversion would result in bytes always being stored at the first byte of each word.
-        Solution: only support naturally aligned address.
+        Solution: implement byte-offset, byte addressing per word in memory.
+Only support naturally aligned address.
         - Do I want to support misaligned address?
 Say, store word at addr 3?
             - NO!
 This implementation will always assume naturally aligned addressing.
-It will also store the first/lowest byte of the address.
+It will also always store the first/lowest byte of the address.
             - This constraint must be added into cocotb.
 If misaligned, round down to natural alignment.
             - Currently constraining imm.
 If +rd1 leads to misalign, how to change?
 How to detect?
             - rd1 isn't changing for whatever reason.
     - model is incorrect, sometimes doesn't include the full expected half-word.
-    - Address of instr and dut aren't matching.
+    - FIXED: Address of cocotb and dut aren't matching.
         - When generating instruction + rewriting registers, cocotb doesn't get the rewritten values.

     - for lh/other load instructions, do I load upper or lower